-In addition to the approach to DeFi, another novelty of the experiment between France and Singapore is that, for the first time, it was carried out between countries on two different continents.
+In addition to the approach to DeFi, another novelty of the experiment between France and Singapore was carried out between countries on two different continents.
 However, this is not the only CBDC news of late, as a South Korean tech company released open source one of its blockchain platforms to help banks in Asia develop CBDCs.

 It is the LinePlus company, owned by the multinational conglomerate Softbank, which is “in negotiations with various Asian central banks,” according to an official statement from the company.

-The Line platform would ensure the security, performance and integrity of payments with CBDC, as well as provide high speed and scalability to manage large payment volumes, according to the aforementioned document.
-In addition, Line has a proposal for operation with smart contracts and specialized networks that is committed to improving the operation of market interaction.
+The Line platform would ensure the security, performance, and integrity of payments with CBDC and provide high speed and scalability to manage large payment volumes, according to the document mentioned above.
+In addition, Line has a proposal for operation with intelligent contracts and specialized networks committed to improving market interaction.

 Therefore, it is a valuable tool for CBDCs to prosper oriented in the sense of decentralized finance, as the tests carried out indicate.